nystudio107/charcuterie-vue-vitest/README.md

 This project uses [Vue 3](https://vuejs.org/), [Vite 4](https://vitejs.dev/), [Vitest](https://vitest.dev/), and [TypeScript](https://www.typescriptlang.org/) to demonstrate test-driven development with Vitest.

+The [`no-code-just-tests`](https://github.com/nystudio107/charcuterie-vue-vitest/tree/no-code-just-tests) branch has just the tests, so you can use TDD to write the code that satisfies them.

 # Requirements

 This project has its devops shrink-wrapped with the project via Docker, and runs inside of a Docker container.
 You do not need `npm` or `node` installed.